Snakes explained: Correcting misinformation about Australian snakes

 Do Australian snakes hibernate or brumate during Winter?

-To answer this question, I must first give a brief overview of the term Brumation.
-This term was coined in 1965 by Wilber W. Mayhew, who saw it fit to differentiate that 'cold blooded' reptiles (ectotherms) don't undertake the same physiological process as other animals, such as birds and mammals (heterotherms or endotherms) do when they hibernate.
-The term grew popular among reptile enthusiasts and it is still the favoured term today.
-Despite its mainstream use, there are objections to the term's validity and whether there needs to be a separate term for ectotherms at all.
-The term hibernate does not make any reference to physiological changes or metabolic processes.
-It simply means - to spend Winter in a dormant or inactive state.
-Essentially, as a word, brumation means the same thing.
+To answer this question, it's important to first provide a brief overview of the term brumation.
+This term was coined in 1965 by Wilber W. Mayhew, who wanted to distinguish that 'cold-blooded' reptiles (ectotherms) do not undergo the same physiological processes as other animals, such as birds and mammals (heterotherms or endotherms), do when they hibernate.
+The term gained popularity among reptile enthusiasts and remains the preferred term today.
+Despite its widespread use, there are some objections to the term’s validity, as well as debates over whether a separate term for ectotherms is necessary at all.

-My advice is to use the term brumation when referring to dormancy in reptiles and hibernation for mammals to avoid lengthy debates with reptile enthusiasts.
+My advice is to use the term brumation when referring to dormancy in reptiles, and hibernation for mammals, to avoid lengthy debates with reptile enthusiasts.

-4j5a8101.jpgImage above: Coastal Taipan (Oxyuranus scutellatus) Mount Molloy, North Queensland
+Image above: Coastal Taipan (Oxyuranus scutellatus) Mount Molloy, North Queensland

 _________________________________________________________________